Chico Xavier: Tributes

-The city of Uberaba (Town where Chico lived) recently started the construction of a memorial in his honor.
+In 2010, his centenary was marked by numerous celebrations in Brazil, including a special postage stamp.
+In April 2010, the film Chico Xavier was released, based on the biography As Vidas de Chico Xavier ("The lives of Chico Xavier") by journalist Marcel Souto Maior, and directed and produced by Daniel Filho.
+Xavier was portrayed by actors Matheus Costa, Ângelo Antônio and Nelson Xavier, respectively, during three phases of his life: from 1918 to 1922, 1931 to 1959 and 1969 to 1975.

+In 2012, on the TV show O Maior Brasileiro de Todos os Tempos ("The greatest Brazilian of all time"), broadcast by SBT, Xavier was voted as one of the 12 greatest Brazilian citizens of all times.
+In the first knockout stage on 2 August 2012, he won 50.5% of the vote in a head-to-head with Dulce de Souza Lopes Pontes.
+In the semi-final, he beat Ayrton Senna, receiving 63.8% of the vote.
+In the final, Xavier competed against Alberto Santos-Dumont and Princess Isabel, and won the vote with 71.4% to be named "the greatest Brazilian of all time".

 Statue of Chico Xavier at Praça Rui Barbosa, in Uberaba, made by visual artist Vânia Braga.

-In 2012, on the TV show "O Maior Brasileiro de Todos os Tempos" (The greatest Brazilian of all times), broadcast by SBT (Brazilian Television Channel), he was elected by popular votes, as one of the 12 greatest Brazilian citizens of all times; this way; he went on to the next step (2 August 2012), disputing against Irmã Dulce (catholic nun) on a knockout stage, he was elected by 50.5% of the votes.
-In the semifinal of the program, he disputed against Ayrton Senna, (Brazilian Formula 1 racer), receiving 63.8% of the votes.
-At the end of the program, Chico competed against Alberto Santos-Dumont (founder of the aviation in Brazil) and Princess Isabel (responsible for the abolition of slavery in Brazil); but, he had been the one elected to become "the greatest Brazilian of all times" with 71.4% of the votes.

-In 2016, the Chico Xavier Memorial was inaugurated in Uberaba, built in collaboration between the Chico Xavier Institute and the city hall.
+In 2013, Xavier's hometown of Uberaba began the construction of a memorial in his honor.
+The Chico Xavier Memorial was inaugurated in 2016, built in collaboration between the Chico Xavier Institute and the city hall.

-On 29 October 2020, a life-size bronze statue of Xavier was inaugurated at Praça Rui Barbosa, in Uberaba.
+On 29 October 2020, a life-size bronze statue of Xavier was unveiled at Praça Rui Barbosa in Uberaba.
 It was made by visual artist Vânia Braga.

 Through the Federal Law No. 14.201 of 2021, Francisco Candido Xavier had his name inscribed in Livro dos Heróis e Heroínas da Pátria (the Book of Heroes and Heroines of the Fatherland), a document that preserves the names of figures who marked the history of Brazil and is found in the Tancredo Neves Pantheon of the Fatherland and Freedom, in Brasilia.